 And you can’t get much more virtuous than that!

-This recipe appeared in Cooking with Mrs Simkins published in January 2010 so I must have 'invented' it and sent it to the Blackmore Vale Magazine in early 2009.
+It’s quite a few years now since I first made this ‘virtuous’ cake.
 I’ve made it regularly ever since and particularly at this time of year: you don’t want to over-indulge so soon after Christmas but you feel in need of a bit of something.
 Well, I do anyway!